Epimorphism: Terminology

 The companion terms epimorphism and monomorphism were first introduced by Bourbaki.
-Bourbaki uses epimorphism as shorthand for a surjective function.
-Early category theorists believed that epimorphisms were the correct analogue of surjections in an arbitrary category, similar to how monomorphisms are very nearly an exact analogue of injections.
-Unfortunately this is incorrect; strong or regular epimorphisms behave much more closely to surjections than ordinary epimorphisms.
-Saunders Mac Lane attempted to create a distinction between epimorphisms, which were maps in a concrete category whose underlying set maps were surjective, and epic morphisms, which are epimorphisms in the modern sense.
+Bourbaki uses epimorphism as shorthand for surjective function.
+Early category theorists believed that epimorphisms were the correct analogue of surjections in an arbitrary category, similar to how monomorphisms are a near analogue of injections.
+Unfortunately this is incorrect; strong or regular epimorphisms behave much more like surjections than do ordinary epimorphisms.

+Saunders Mac Lane attempted to create a distinction between epimorphisms, which were maps in a concrete category whose underlying set maps were surjective, and epic morphisms, which are epimorphisms in the categorical sense.
 However, this distinction never caught on.

-It is a common mistake to believe that epimorphisms are either identical to surjections or that they are a better concept.
-Unfortunately this is rarely the case; epimorphisms can be very mysterious and have unexpected behavior.
+It is a common misconception that epimorphism is a better concept than surjectivity.
+Unfortunately, this is rarely the case; epimorphisms can be very mysterious and have unexpected behavior.
 It is very difficult, for example, to classify all the epimorphisms of rings.
-In general, epimorphisms are their own unique concept, related to surjections but fundamentally different.
+In general, epimorphism is an unruly concept, related to surjectivity but fundamentally different.